MITLibraries/.github/README.md

 ## Automated Publishing to CDN

-There are at least two static HTML repositories (future-of-libraries and oatf) that will benefit from automated publishing to the S3-based CDN in our AWS Organization.
+There are at least two static HTML repositories (future-of-libraries and open-access-task-force) that will benefit from automated publishing to the S3-based CDN in our AWS Organization.
 The publishing automation (for both stage & prod) is handled by one shared workflow, [cdn-shared-publish.yml](./.github/workflows/cdn-shared-publish.yml).

 ### Requirements